appsody/website/content/docs/stacks/test.md

 # Testing Stacks

 After you create, or update a stack, the next consideration is to test the stack to check that it meets your needs.
-To validate a stack in your local Appsody development environment, use the Appsody CLI `stack validate` command.
+To validate a stack in your local Appsody development environment, use the `appsody stack validate` command.
 Validate performs several operations to ensure every aspect of your stack is tested.

 ---